Jack-Walton/jack-walton.github.io/AXS/navigate_app.md

 ## Search

-The **search** screen allows you to learn more about the AXS events in your area.
-Directly below the **profile** button, is a search bar and your home location.
+The **Search** screen allows you to learn more about the AXS events in your area.
+Directly below the **Profile** button is a search bar and your home location.
 See <a href="{{ site.baseurl }}/AXS/search_for_event">Search for an Event</a> for more information about how to use the search bar.
 You can select the home location to view the events in a different area.

 <img src="{{ site.baseurl }}/AXS/pictures/navigate_app/home_location.jpg"
   alt="The Home Location screen"  width="250"/>